Your Files. Your Keys. Your Privacy.

 What Our Engineers CAN'T Do

-Zero-knowledge means zero access.
-Even with full database and server access, our team sees only encrypted blobs.
+For files you keep private — no shares, no deadman switches — zero-knowledge means zero access.
+Even with full database and server access, our team sees only encrypted blobs for those.

 Cannot read your files